Money Isn’t Just About Money

 - Traditional: Focuses on retirement and major life events.

-- Holistic: Considers ongoing life satisfaction and day-to-day financial wellness.
+- Whole-Person: Considers ongoing life satisfaction and day-to-day financial wellness.

 - Greater alignment between financial decisions and personal values